<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=1008058222566041&amp;ev=PageView&amp;noscript=1">

 Cittadella - Bassano - 28 mls - Rolling

-Leaving Cittadella, we will cycle along the banks of the Brenta River to reach another gem of the region and one of the most important medieval complexes in Veneto: Marostica.
-Lying on the foothills that extend between the Astico and Brenta rivers not far from Vicenza and Bassano del Grappa, this town is enclosed within the ancient walls of its castles and still retains the magic of the past.
+Embark on a scenic cycling journey along the picturesque banks of the Brenta River as we leave Cittadella and make our way to one of the most important medieval complexes in Veneto: Marostica.
+Lying among the foothills that extend between the Astico and Brenta rivers and not far from Vicenza and Bassano del Grappa, this town is enclosed within the ancient walls of its castles and still retains the magic of the past.

-Marostica is the "città degli scacchi," the town of chess, and it celebrates its nickname with an original bi-annual event: a chess match with living pieces.
-Hundreds of people wear typical costumes and reproduce a local legend upon which the Lord of Marostica had two noblemen, Rinaldo d'Angarano and Vieri da Vallonara, challenge themselves for the hand of Lionora at a chess game like no other.
-So, use your imagination when you're in Piazza degli Scacchi (Chess Square).
+Marostica is the "città degli scacchi," the town of chess, and it celebrates its nickname with a unique bi-annual event: a chess match with living pieces.
+Hundreds of people wear costumes and recreate a local legend where the Lord of Marostica has two noblemen, Rinaldo d'Angarano and Vieri da Vallonara, vie for the hand of Lionora in a chess game like no other.
+Use your imagination when you're in Piazza degli Scacchi (Chess Square), the site of this spectacle.

 After Marostica, a very short ride will take us to Bassano del Grappa.
 Bassano is a charming and lively town steeped in history.
-Its medieval town center is a plunge into art: the city streets and squares are adorned with the works of artists like Palladio, Canova, Jacopo Da Ponte, Marinali and Dall'Acqua.
+Its medieval town center immerses visitors in a world of artistry: the city streets and squares are adorned with the works of artists like Palladio, Canova, Jacopo Da Ponte, Marinali and Dall'Acqua.

-The Civic Museum of Bassano is the oldest in the Veneto region and is worth visiting together with the Loggia dei Potestà.
-A local guide will take us for a walking visit of Bassano which will include…grappa.
-Grappa is a strong local spirit made by distilling the skins, pulp, and seeds of grapes left over from winemaking.
+The Civic Museum of Bassano is the oldest in the Veneto region and is worth visiting along with the Loggia dei Potestà.
+A local guide will take us for a walking tour of Bassano which will include…grappa!
+Grappa is a strong local spirit made by distilling the leftover skins, pulp, and seeds of grapes after wine making.
 Of course, we will pay a visit to the iconic Ponte degli Alpini, a hub for locals, to indulge in a nice aperitivo!
 We’ll spend two nights in Bassano to better experience all it has to offer.

 [fa icon="plus"] Day 3